Wisin & Yandel Presentan: La Mente Maestra

 Wisin & Yandel Presentan: La Mente Maestra (Wisin & Yandel Present: The Master Mind) is the third compilation album by WY Records and is Nesty "La Mente Maestra"'s first album.
-It is presented by Wisin & Yandel and was released on October 28, 2008 by WY Records and Machete Music.
-The album features production of famous reggaeton producers Nesty "La Mente Maestra" and Victor "El Nasi", as well as an introduction to some underground-successful reggaeton artists Jayko, Gadiel, Franco "El Gorila", and Tico "El Imigrante".
-The album also features contributions by Tony Dize and Alexis & Fido.
+It is presented by Wisin & Yandel and was released on November 11, 2008 by WY Records and Machete Music.

+The album features production of famous reggaeton producers Nesty "La Mente Maestra" and Victor "El Nasi", as well as an introduction to some underground-successful reggaeton artists Jayko, Gadiel, Franco "El Gorila", and Tico "El Inmigrante".
+Also features contributions by Tony Dize and Alexis & Fido.

 The first single, "Me Estás Tentando", was released on October 21, 2008.
 The single debuted on the Billboard Hot Latin Songs chart at #50, and has so far peaked at #14.
 It also charted on the Billboard Latin Rhythm Airplay chart at #4.
 La Mente Maestra won the Lo Nuestro Award for Urban Album of the Year.